Southwest passenger faces FAA’s largest alcohol-related fine after April arrest - NewsBreak

 Southwest passenger faces FAA’s largest alcohol-related fine after April arrest

-The Federal Aviation Administration said the biggest single proposed fine, topping $40,000, involves a passenger who brought alcohol on the plane and drank it, smoked marijuana in the lavatory, and sexually assaulted a flight attendant on a Southwest Airlines jet in April.Intense video shows United Airlines passenger threatening flight attendant, other travelers: ‘I will break your neck’
+The Federal Aviation Administration said the biggest single proposed fine, topping $40,000, involves a passenger who brought alcohol on the plane and drank it, smoked marijuana in the lavatory, and sexually assaulted a flight attendant on a Southwest Airlines jet in April.24 convenience stores in Huntsville cited for selling alcohol to minors

 Police arrested the passenger after the plane from San Jose, California, landed in San Diego, and charged the person with resisting arrest and public intoxication, according to the FAA.
 It was not clear why the passenger was not charged with assault.
 The FAA does not have authority to file criminal charges.